 4. Are you turning mobile usage into a threat or an opportunity?

-In 2018, mobile phones and tablet computers are indispensable to users.
+In the 2010s, mobile phones and tablet computers are indispensable to users.
 Service providers’ websites are encountered and browsed on smaller screens than computer monitors.
 Optimising websites for mobile plays an increasingly important role in creating a successful user experience.

 In the early days of websites, pages were built from entirely different building blocks and technologies than are used today.
 Outdated practices often mean that websites are not optimised for mobile, analytics is a stumbling block and accessibility is overlooked.